Swingline0/woocommerce-cardconnect/readme.txt

 We support all WooCommerce currencies except the Ukranian Hryvnia.

+= Can I switch back to the 2.x method of tokenization, and not use the 3.x+ iframe methods =

+Yes.
+Define WC_CC_ADVANCED as true in your wp-config.php file.
+Then, open the plugin's WooCommerce setting page, and configure the new options.
+Use at your own risk.

+= Who do I contact for support? =

+Support is provided by CardConnect.
+Before posting to this plugin forum, contact your CardConnect rep.

+= I have trouble with a saved card =

+Cards save while in test/sandbox mode will NOT carry over when switching to live mode.
+If you've saved a card in this manner, and receive an error, you need to resave the card in live mode, under a different label/name.

 == Changelog ==
+= 3.0.2 =
+* repackage, restore raven

+= 3.0.1 =
+* removes Fatal error reported when upgrading

+= 3.0.0 =
+* Change: Now tokenizes card numbers via CardPoint's iframe methods
+* Change: added method to attempt to pull WooCommerce checkout styles, and apply them to the check out card detail fields
+* Fix: normalizes the refund total to prevent some isolated cases where refund amounts were multiplied by 100
+* Fix: Various tokenization checks for both the new iframe version and older JS tokenization calls
+* Fix: Tokenization carries over from previous versions, into this version.
+Subscriptions and Saved cards are persistent.

 = 2.0.17 =
 * Change: Updated to use new CardConnect SSL certificate